gio-del/gio-del/src/pages/projects/eriantys.md

 tags: ["java", "socket", "javaFX"]
 photo: '/assets/projects/eriantys.jpg'
 ---
-The purpose of this project was to build a digital version of the board game, [Eriantys](https://craniointernational.com/products/eriantys/) using Java.
-The implementation follows the Model-View-Controller (MVC) pattern and only uses Java technologies.
-For the user interface, we used javafx and for the network communication, we used sockets.
+The purpose of this project was to build a digital version of the board game, [Eriantys](https://www.craniocreations.it/prodotto/eriantys) using Java.
+The implementation follows the Model-View-Controller (**MVC**) pattern and only uses Java technologies.
+For the user interface, we used **JavaFX** and for the network communication, we used **sockets**.

-## Preview
+## Quick Demo

 <img src="https://github.com/gio-del/ingsw2022-AM23/raw/main/.github/gifs/assistant.gif" alt="assistant" width="100%"/>
 <img src="https://github.com/gio-del/ingsw2022-AM23/raw/main/.github/gifs/character.gif" alt="character" width="100%"/>